-- 2. The Finance Manager or office staff shall conduct an induction program with the contractor(s) prior to the commencement of any work; - 3.
-Site "housekeeping" shall be a major consideration at all times during the project; - 4.
-Activities will be monitored to ensure any hazards not identified in the initial risk management process are assessed and controls put into place; - 5.
-On completion of any construction activities, the site shall be thoroughly cleaned and all debris removed; - 6.
-Prior to the site becoming operational, a walk through inspection shall be conducted by the Principal, Finance Manager or delegate, together with any other person that is deemed appropriate, to ensure that all hazards associated with the construction activity have been eliminated; - 7.
-The WHSR shall undertake regular inspections of the area for a three-month period after completion to ensure that no new hazards become apparent.
+- 1. The Finance Manager shall conduct an induction program with the contractor(s) prior to the commencement of any work; - 2.
+Site "housekeeping" shall be a major consideration at all times during the project; - 3.
+Activities will be monitored to ensure any hazards not identified in the initial risk management process are assessed and controls put into place; - 4.
+On completion of any construction activities, the site shall be thoroughly cleaned and all debris removed; - 5.
+Prior to the site becoming operational, a walk through inspection shall be conducted by the Finance Manager, together with any other person that is deemed appropriate, to ensure that all hazards associated with the construction activity have been eliminated;

+6. The WHSR shall undertake regular inspections of the area after completion to ensure that no new hazards become apparent.